make-all/tuya-local/custom_components/tuya_local/devices/README.md

 but the attribute is required to be set to function correctly.
-An example is the siren entity which uses the tone attribute to turn on and off the siren, but when turn_on is called without any argument, it needs to pick a defaulttone to use to turn on the siren.
+An example is the siren entity which uses the tone attribute to turn on and off the siren, but when turn_on is called without any argument, it needs to pick a default tone to use to turn on the siren.

 ### `constraint`